Deepan-Karmakar/p5.js-tutorial/JSDoc.md

-By adding inline documentation, a reference can be automatically generated.
+By adding inline documentation in the p5.js source code, a reference can be automatically generated.
 This document outlines the tags and information to include in your documentation so that it shows up in the reference, formatted properly.
+The reference is auto-generated from the source code periodically, so it may take a few days for your documentation to show up in the reference.
+If it's been longer than a few days or you're having other problems email [laurmccarthy@gmail.com](mailto:laurmccarthy@gmail.com).

 ###Specify element type and description